matrix-org/synapse/README.rst

 **Using a reverse proxy**

-A reverse proxy such as Apache or Nginx allows a single process (the web server) to listen on port 80 and redirect traffic to the appropriate program running on your server.
+A reverse proxy such as Apache or Nginx allows a single process (the web server) to listen on port 80 and proxy traffic to the appropriate program running on your server.
 It is the recommended method for setting up ACME as it allows you to use your existing webserver while also allowing Synapse to provision certificates as needed.